Rand1804/self-study/Rust/Asynchronous.Programming.in.Rust/README.md

 In a real-world scenario, a complex application like a web server may have thousands of different connections whose wakeups should all be managed separately.
 The Context type solves this by providing access to a value of type Waker, which can be used to wake up a specific task.

 > In the context of asynchronous programming in Rust, a "task" is a top-level future that has been submitted to an executor.
 You can think of a task as a unit of work that the executor manages and schedules for execution.
 An executor is a type of task scheduler.
 It is responsible for running tasks.
-Executors handle the low-level details of scheduling, including managing threads, handling I/O events, and waking up tasks when they're ready to make progress.
+Executors handle the low-level details of scheduling, including *managing threads*, handling I/O events, and waking up tasks when they're ready to make progress.
 A future represents a computation that may not have completed yet.
 When a future is submitted to an executor, it becomes a task.
 The executor will repeatedly poll the task's future to try to make progress on it.
 When the future can't make progress (because it's waiting for I/O, a timer, or another future, for example), it can use a `Waker` to tell the executor to wake up the task later.
 The `Waker` is passed to the future every time it's polled, and it's specific to the task.
 When the future is ready to make progress again, it can call `wake()` on the `Waker` to tell the executor to wake up the task.
 The executor will then start polling the task's future again.
 So, in short, a "task" in Rust's async programming model is a future that's being managed by an executor, and it represents a unit of work that the executor should run.